nestordemeure/linearScore/README.md

 ## Problem statement

-We have objects described by several scores.
+We have objects described by several evaluations.
-Given two objects, when all scores agree it is easy to establish the better one (pareto dominance).
+Given two objects, when all evaluations agree it is easy to establish the better one (pareto dominance).
 Otherwise we need a way to make our choice.

-Given a database of cases in which a humans choose the best of two or more options, we want to establish a linear combinaison of the scores that best approximate the unknown human criteria (pareto front).
+Given a database of cases in which a humans choose the best of two or more options, we want to establish a linear combinaison of the evaluations that best approximate the unknown human criteria (pareto front).
 Note that this is not a classic formulation of a regression or classification problem.

 Our solution being linear it is only an approximation of the pareto front but it is very easy to compute, optimal (among linear approximation) and can be updated on the fly given new human data.